 The Case Camerata Chamber Orchestra is open to all CWRU students, faculty, and community members by audition who play string instruments and desire to perform in a flexible but very high-quality string instrumental music setting.
-The group rehearses twice per week (90-minute/each) and performs 2-4 concerts per academic year.
+The group rehearses once per week and performs 2-4 concerts per academic year.

 The repertoire performed in this ensemble is drawn from a variety of smaller chamber genres that include pieces from the baroque, classical, romantic, and contemporary periods.
 Some of the pieces are conducted and others are rehearsed collaboratively by the group with coaching from the director.
 The group collectively decides the program and many pieces use soloists from within the group.
 Additionally, there are opportunities for this group to collaborate with other ensembles in the Department of Music including the Case/University Circle Symphony Orchestra and others.